Droughts. More severe and unpredictable storms. A decline in polar bears. You no doubt have heard about these and other effects of climate change.

 As anyone who has ever attempted to grow orchids knows, these plants require highly specific conditions to thrive.
 The same is true for wild orchids.
 So what happens when those conditions change?
 Researchers have launched Orchid Observers to find out.

 They expect that, as with many plants and animals, a changing climate will mean that some orchids win and some lose.
-As my colleague Lisa Feldkamp recently wrote, the fact that people go crazy for orchids can help researchers determine what’s actually happening.
+As Lisa Feldkamp recently wrote, the fact that people go crazy for orchids can help researchers determine what’s actually happening.
 Citizen scientists record their observations – one of the key ways we all can help track this and other potential disturbances brought on by a changing climate.